Misty Hyman: Personal

-Hyman graduated from Shadow Mountain High School in Phoenix, Arizona.
-She attended Stanford University, where she swam for the Stanford Cardinal swimming and diving team with Jessica Foschi.
+Hyman was born in Mesa, Arizona.
+She graduated from Shadow Mountain High School in Phoenix, Arizona.
+She attended Stanford University, under Hall of Fame Coach Richard Quick where she swam for the Stanford Cardinal swimming and diving team with Jessica Foschi.
 During this time, she befriended Chelsea Clinton, who was watching in the stands in Sydney when Hyman won gold.
 She twice received the Honda Sports Award for Swimming and Diving, recognizing her as the outstanding college female swimmer of the year in 1997–98 and again in 2000–01.
 She graduated from Stanford in 2002 and earned an MBA in Hospitality at Les Roches University in Switzerland.

 In 2009, Hyman returned to Shadow Mountain High School and was appointed the Head Swim Coach.
 She would later be awarded the "Coach of the Year" award later that season.
 Hyman switched to part-time coaching at SMHS in 2011.

 Hyman swam at AFOX under head coach and swim improver Bob Gillett.
 He was not there to see her swim, but her performance in the "golden" swim is among his biggest accomplishments.

 In 1984, Hyman was diagnosed with asthma.

 On November 19, 2009, it was announced that Hyman would be teaching private swim instructions as a part of the fitness team at the Sanctuary on Camelback Resort.
 Now, she has built her own pool and teaches there as well as the Sanctuary in her home state of Arizona in Paradise Valley, working with people at all levels of performance ability.

 In 2015, Hyman was named an assistant coach at Arizona State University's swimming and diving team.